DelphiWorlds/Kastri/Demos/AppUpdate/ReadMe.md

 * Merge `AndroidManifest.template.xml` using the `manifestmerge` tool in the Tools folder of Kastri
 * If Delphi generates a `styles.xml` file (as it does when you enable the splash screen), the file `Resources\styles.merge.xml` is merged (using `resmerge` in the Tools folder) with the Delphi generated file into the `Resources\Overrides\res\values` folder.
 This file is included in the Deployment (see Deployment section below)

+**You may need to modify these commands to suit your environment**.

 ### Deployment

 As per the Build Events section above, the merged `styles.xml` is added to the deployment.
 As this file is an "override", the Delphi generated styles.xml deployment **needs to be disabled** (if one exists):